-From the Home Menu, (Figure 11.2a), tap to enter the Light submenus.
+From the Home Menu, (Figure 11.2a), tap 11 to enter the Light submenus.
 The LCD screen will display the Light Submenu (Figure 11.2b).
 From this menu you can control the hot tub lighting.

 Note: The lights automatically turn off after 2 hours.
 They can be reactivated if needed.

+Tap to enter the Interior Lights Menu.

+to operate the Exterior Lights.

-- Interior... = Tap to enter the Interior Lights Menu. - Light Styles... = Tap to enter the Light Styles Menu. - Back Button: Tap to go back a menu.
+Tap to enter the Light Styles Menu.

-= Invert Button: Tap to invert the display image.
+= Back Button: Tap to go back a menu.